Type your paragraph here.

 In 1922, thirty nine men of the East Bloomfield-Holcomb community gathered together and formed what is now known as the East Bloomfield-Holcomb Fire Department.
 With the small financial resources available, the Department’s first piece of fire fighting equipment was a hand-drawn, two wheeled cart carrying water and a chemical solution that was mixed at the scene of the fire.

-There are approximately 75 active members in the Fire Department, all who must stay up to date on the most current fire fighting techniques.
+There are approximately 75 members in the Fire Department.
+Active members must stay up to date on the most current fire fighting techniques.
 The East Bloomfield-Holcomb Fire Department is a total volunteer organization and is in constant need of new volunteers.